ritvikmath/jekyll-now/_posts/2018-4-16-Drama_Free_Party.md

 So, our final guest list is ***Abby, Becky, and Elise***, for a total of 65 points out of a possible 100.
 Not Bad!!

-But what if its **more complicated**.
+But what if it’s **more complicated**.
 Consider a bunch of amigos and the following restrictions:

 <figure>
 <center>